microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

-# Filming with an Android or iOS Device Setup
+# Spectating with an Android or iOS Device Setup
 ### HoloLens 2 & HoloLens
 1. Windows PC
 2. HoloLens 2 or HoloLens